How does the repossession process in Spain differ from other countries

 What will happen if I go into arrears on my Spanish Mortgage

 The process of repossession in Spain is long winded and costly, these costs are added to the loan outstanding.
 Each loan has a penal rate written into the deed.
 This penal rate is applied on top of interest and capital due from the minute a loan is late or fully in arrears.
-Normal Penal Rates are between 3% to 12% but can be higher and are recorded at signing of the mortgage deed.
+Maximum Penal Rates are now 3% under new legislation.

 When do Banks in Spain take action on arrears